 If you’re in the DC area and need a photographer, Ben is great, very reasonably priced, and does weddings, engagement photos, studio portrait-style shots, family photos, anything!
 Click here to check out his portfolio and for his contact info.
-He also has a cool blog where he’s been doing a “Project 365” (post a photo every day for a year) photo challenge — he’s on Day 124 now and it has become one of my favorite blogs to check daily as he’s posted some really cool stuff (this one is probably my favorite… or this one!).
+He also has a cool blog where he’s been doing a “Project 365” (post a photo every day for a year) photo challenge — he’s on Day 124 now and it has become one of my favorite blogs to check daily as he’s posted some really cool stuff.

 Anyway!
 I’m off to relax.
 Have a good one 🙂